mlippert/dotfiles/ansible/README.md

    7. add to places _Root_ with icon set to folder-root-symbolic
    8. turn off for the home folder "Limit to Home Directory"
 2. konsole
-   1. create a new profile _KDE Initial_ w/ no changes
+   1. create a new profile: _KDE Initial_ w/ no changes
-   2. create a new profile _MJL`
+   2. create a new profile: _MJL_
       - set initial terminal size to 140 col 30 rows
       - set Appearance to _Solarized MJL_
       - set font to Hack 10pt (+1 from default)